Songark/contract-marketplace-v1/docs/en/engine/NFTEngineV1.md

 ### makeBid
-make a bid request for on going auction with payment parameters
+Make a bid request for on going auction with payment parameters

 > NFT bidders can make a bid on the specific auction using this function